pampa-labs/pampa-labs.github.io/docs/technical-writings/swarm-framework.md

 ### 5. Streaming with Swarm

-Swarm supports streaming responses, which can be particularly useful for providing a more responsive user experience.
+The library supports streaming responses, which can be particularly useful for providing a more responsive user experience.
 Here's an example of how to use streaming with Swarm:

 ```python
 def stream(self, id, messages, debug=False):